Rachel Anne Moore: Education and career

 Rachel Anne Moore was born on March 3, 1985, in Seattle, Washington.
-She studied opera at Jacobs School of Music at Indiana University and received the 2008/2009 Spivey Humanities Fellowship to pursue her master's degree in Opera Performance from University of Tennessee.
+She studied opera at Jacobs School of Music at Indiana University Bloomington and received the 2008/2009 Spivey Humanities Fellowship to pursue her master's degree in Opera Performance from University of Tennessee.
 While in Tennessee, Moore played as Mabel in Pirates of Penzance, Donna Anna in Don Giovanni, Abigail Williams in The Crucible, and more.

 Three years after she graduated, Moore came to Hamburg, Germany to perform as Carlotta Giudicelli in The Phantom of the Opera.
 After her run as Carlotta, she premiered Christine Daaé in Love Never Dies in the same city.
 In 2017, Moore returned to the states to join the first national U.S. tour cast of Love Never Dies as the Christine Daaé alternate to Meghan Picerno.
-Following her run as Christine, Moore made her Broadway debut in The Phantom of the Opera as both the Spanish Lady and a Carlotta Giudicelli understudy.
+Following her run as Christine, Moore made her Broadway debut in The Phantom of the Oper as both the Spanish Lady and a Carlotta Giudicelli understudy.

 Following the COVID-19 Broadway shutdown, Moore and her husband opened their own voice studio, Moore Than Music, and offer virtual private voice lessons.